Axel Honneth

-Axel Honneth (/ˈhɒnɛt/; /de/; born 18 July 1949) is a German philosopher who is the Professor for Social Philosophy at Goethe University Frankfurt and the Jack B. Weinstein Professor of the Humanities in the department of philosophy at Columbia University.
-He was also director of the Institut für Sozialforschung (Institute for Social Research) in Frankfurt am Main, Germany between 2001 and 2018.
+Axel Honneth (/ˈhɒnɛt/; /de/; born 18 July 1949) is a German philosopher working in the tradition of critical theory, who is the Professor for Social Philosophy at Goethe University Frankfurt and the Jack B. Weinstein Professor of the Humanities in the department of philosophy at Columbia University.
+He directed the University of Frankfurt Institute for Social Research between 2001 and 2018.

 Biography

-Honneth was born in Essen, West Germany, on 18 July 1949, studied in Bonn, Bochum, Berlin and Munich (under Jürgen Habermas), and taught at the Free University of Berlin and the New School before moving to the Johann Wolfgang Goethe-University of Frankfurt in 1996.
+Honneth was born in Essen, West Germany, on 18 July 1949.
+He studied philosophy, sociology and German studies at the University of Bonn, Ruhr University Bochum and the Free University of Berlin from 1969 to 1976.
+He was a research assistant at the Institute of Sociology of the Free University of Berlin from 1977 to 1982.
+He completed his doctoral dissertation on Michel Foucault and critical theory, supervised by Urs Jaeggi at the Free University of Berlin, in 1983, while on a year-long fellowship at the Max Planck Institute for the Study of the Scientific and Technical World in Starnberg, then under director Jürgen Habermas.
+(Note: One source names Michael Theunissen as a co-advisor, possibly examiner, of Honneth's dissertation.)
+He was then hired as assistant professor in Habermas's research group at the Goethe University Frankfurt, where he co-taught seminars with Habermas from 1983 to 1989.

+Honneth was a fellow at the Berlin Institute for Advanced Study for a year (1989–1990) before completing his habilitation at the LMU in 1990.
+He then taught philosophy at the University of Konstanz (1991–1992) and political philosophy at the Free University of Berlin (1992–1995), and was a visiting professor at the New School for Social Research in New York City (1995–1996).
+In 1996, he assumed the chair in social philosophy at the Goethe University Frankfurt (previously held by Habermas).
 He also held the Spinoza Chair of Philosophy at the University of Amsterdam in 1999.

 Between 2001 and 2018 he was director of the Institute for Social Research, originally home to the so-called Frankfurt School, at the University of Frankfurt.
 Since 2011, he is also Jack B. Weinstein Professor of the Humanities at the department of philosophy at Columbia University in the City of New York.

 Honneth is co-editor of numerous specialist journals, including the Deutschen Zeitschrift für Philosophie, the European Journal of Philosophy and the journal Constellations.
 From 2007 to 2017, Honneth was President of the Internationale Hegel-Vereinigung (International Hegel Association).